 The great thing about these companies is that they take care of defining all of the rules of the rental contract.
 They can provide insurance, provide reviews of RV owners and offer 24-hour roadside assistance plans and require that RVs pass a certified maintenance and safety inspection.
 The Rv owner benefits because they verify the driving record of the driver and handle the rental payment and deposit.

 Another really great feature of renting through one of these companies is that you can rent any brand or type of RV you like.
 For example, suppose you are considering buying a small Class C RV, which is one of those RVs that you can drive and it has a bed that extends over the driving cab, like the one on the right.
 Wouldn’t it be nice to try one out for a weekend or a week before you purchase one?

 We rented a Class C RV BEFORE we finally bought our RV and we are glad we did because we got two huge benefits by renting our RV.
 First, by renting before buying we discovered what we really liked and didn’t like about an RV.
 Therefore, we were able to find the exact RV we were looking for with everything we wanted in the RV like a separate shower and commode in the bathroom, a queen sized bed, storage space and a fridge with a separate freezer.

 And second, since we only RV’d occasionally at that time we took an awesome RV vacation without all of the expense of buying, maintaining, insuring and storing an RV year round.
 Renting is actually much cheaper than buying an RV if you only use it a few times a year.

-You can rent an RV through Outdoorsy anywhere in the country too!
+You can rent an RV through Outdoorsy anywhere in the US and Canada too!
 So, you can try one out or just plan an awesome vacation anywhere in the country!

 - RV Rentals in Phoenix, AZ